 Currencies basically serve two main purposes: as a medium of exchange and as a store of value.
 The rapid rise of investing in cryptocurrency has raised questions about whether fiat currencies will continue as the dominant medium of exchange.

-Cryptocurrencies were created in 2009 with the invention of Bitcoin.
-They are in essence virtual currencies that are managed by a decentralized network rather than by a single authority, like government-issued fiat currencies.
+Cryptocurrencies emerged in 2009 with the launch of Bitcoin, the first and still the largest form of crypto.
+Cryptocurrencies are in essence virtual currencies that are part of the new DeFi, or decentralized finance, movement.
+They’re managed by a decentralized network rather than by a single authority, like government-issued fiat currencies.

-Transactions made with cryptocurrencies are permanently logged on a ledger known as blockchain.
+Transactions made with cryptocurrencies are permanently logged on a ledger known as a blockchain.
 This ledger is viewable to anyone, therefore functioning as a public database.
-Cryptocurrencies afford a level of privacy to users because only details about transactions are viewable.
-Identifying information about the users themselves may be traceable but isn’t recorded.
+Because crypto transactions can be expensive, time-consuming, and complicated (to do business using crypto, you need a crypto wallet, for example) crypto may not be suited to real-world behaviors.

-Some proponents of cryptocurrencies argue that one day digital currencies will take over fiat money as the main mode of payment, because of their ability to deliver instantaneous transactions.
-They argue that if trust vested in a fiat currency is in the government backing it, trust vested in crypto is in the blockchain technology.
+Some proponents of cryptocurrencies argue that one day digital currencies will take over fiat money as the main mode of payment, because of their ability to deliver near-instantaneous transactions in some cases.
+They argue that if trust vested in a fiat currency is in the government backing it, trust vested in crypto is in the power of blockchain technology.

-But so far, cryptocurrencies like Bitcoin haven’t really taken off as a medium of exchange.
+So far, though, cryptocurrencies haven’t really taken off as a medium of exchange.
 While some vendors and businesses accept crypto as payment, most transactions around the world are made with fiat currencies.

 Fiat vs Crypto as Store of Value